 We are authorized by our Board of Directors to enter into agreements with sales agents to publicly offer and sell shares of our common stock in privately negotiated and/or at-the-market transactions from time-to-time up to a maximum aggregate offering price of our common stock.
-As of March 31, 2022, shares of our common stock with an aggregate offering price of \$1.25 billion remained authorized for issuance under this program through June 11, 2024.
-We did not issue shares under the program during the three months ended March 31, 2022.
+During the three and six months ended June 30, 2022, we sold 4.1 million shares of our common stock under the sales agreements for proceeds of \$50 million, or \$12.19 per common share, net of offering costs.
+As of June 30, 2022, shares of our common stock with an aggregate offering price of \$1.20 billion remained authorized for issuance under this program through June 11, 2024.